hsinghaolee/hsinghaolee.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD researcher (who just defended my dissertation!) at NYU in the [Carrasco Lab](https://wp.nyu.edu/carrascolab/).
-Currently I am working on the projects investigating the interaction between visual attention and adaptation.
+I received my PhD from NYU [Carrasco Lab](https://wp.nyu.edu/carrascolab/), working on the projects investigating the interaction between visual attention and adaptation.
+I will be joing [Curtis lab](https://www.clayspacelab.com/) as a postdoctoral reseacher starting from 2026 Fall!

 My primary research interests are **visual attention**, **consciousness**,  and **cognitive control**.